fardeen-ahmed/Bug-bounty-Writeups/README.md

 <a href="https://www.shielder.it/blog/2021/02/hunting-for-bugs-in-telegrams-animated-stickers-remote-attack-surface/">-Hunting for bugs in Telegram's animated stickers remote attack surface</a>

 <a href="https://twitter.com/seecure963/status/1367145532674613249">-Yay, I was awarded a $100,000 bounty on https://twitter.com/Hacker0x01 Initial bounty was $16k and later on they decided to add another $84k!! </a>

+<a href="https://infosecwriteups.com/i-hacked-an-important-state-owned-agency-and-got-paid-for-it-83f83aa02158">-I Hacked An Important State-owned Agency And Got Paid For It </a>

 <a href="https://thehackernews.com/2021/03/bug-in-apples-find-my-feature-couldve.html">-Bug in Apple's Find My Feature Could've Exposed Users' Location Histories</a>